FruTooTi/TankX-Real-Time-Arbitrage-Monitoring/README.md

 - time
 - threading

-make sure to have the libraries installed using "pip install"
+Make sure to have the libraries installed using "pip install"